-Please let us know if you do not wish to receive your Award Letter online, or text message alerts realted to financial aid.
+Please let us know if you do not wish to receive your Award Letter via email or online, or text message alerts related to financial aid.

 How to Read Your Award Letter provides you with descriptions of the aid we have offered, financial aid policies related to that aid, and other important information.

 We may require additional information from you.
 If so, we may use email or an occasional text message to notify you.
-Do you need to submit the V-1 Verification Worksheet, and you're a "dependent student"?
-Click here for the 2020-2021 version.
-Other forms we may have asked for are found here.
+The most common item is the V-1 Verification Worksheet for "dependent students" Other common forms we may have asked for are found here.

 Compare Award Letters